-To use a slider, drag the slider toward the value that you want.
+To operate a slider, drag the slider toward the value that you want.

 A text box allows you to type information, such as a search term or password.
-The following picture shows a dialog box containing a text box.
+The picture below shows a dialog box containing a text box.
 We've entered "bear" into the text box.

 A blinking vertical line called the cursor indicates where text that you type will appear.
 In the example, you can see the cursor after the "r" in "bear."
 You can easily move the cursor by clicking the new position.
 For example, to add a word before "bear," you would first move the cursor by clicking before the "b."